bachfamily/bach/Readme.txt

 You should install bach directly from the Max Package Manager.

 Alternatively, you can copy the "bach" folder inside the "packages" folder in your Max folder.
 The Max packages folder is under "Documents/Max 7" (for Max 7) or "Documents/Max 8" (for Max 8).

+If you installed bach "by hand" on a Mac, chances are that you'll have to remove the quarantine manually as well.
+The simplest way to do it is by going in the terminal and typing

+xattr -rd com.apple.quarantine ~/Documents/Max\ 8/Packages/bach/*

+or substitute the folder where the package is in, if it's a different one.

 You can also build bach from its source code.
 For more information about this, see below.